aochen-jiao/aochen-jiao.github.io/_pages/about.md

 <p>My research interests lie in the intersection of HCI, ubiquitous computing and AR/VR, with a particular focus on enhancing human natural interaction capabilities through innovative wearable technologies.
 Outside the lab, I enjoy Chinese calligraphy and watching soccer matches.</p>

 <p>I am actively looking for a Ph.D. position starting in Fall 2025.
-If you have any relevant information, please feel free to contact me!</p>
+If you have any relevant information, please feel free to <a href="aochen.jiao@cityu.edu.hk">contact me</a>!</p>
 </div>

 Education